4 - 35

 • In the fall, select your perfect pumpkin for carving or decorating at home.

-• Enjoy hayrides, corn mazes, face painting, and farm animals too!
+• Enjoy hayrides, wildflower maze, face painting, and farm animals too!

 • Choose fun and fresh holiday decor from our gift shop.